Studley, Wiltshire: History

 It is possible that a fulling mill existed in the early 13th century at the start of a local cloth industry.
 One was certainly standing in 1602, and by the middle of the 17th century, Hassell's Mill on the River Marden (north of Studley) was replaced by New Mill.
 This was converted to a corn mill in 1728 and continued working until the mid-20th century, being demolished in 1962.

 The London-Bristol road meandered through the area now known as Derry Hill before descending steeply towards Chippenham.
 Between 1787 and 1810 a new, straighter section was built, with a gentler slope; it is still called New Road.

 The Calne branch of the Wilts & Berks Canal was built north of the village, following the far bank of the River Marden, and was fully open by 1810.
 Traffic on the canal had ceased by the early years of the next century and it was formally abandoned in 1914; it has been under gradual restoration since the late 1990s.

+Studley was included in the civil parish of Calne Without which was created by dividing the large Calne parish in 1890.
+Boundary changes which came into effect in May 2025 reduced the size of the parish and changed its name to Derry Hill & Studley.

 The oldest surviving cottages are of stone and thatch, built in the 17th century.
 Between 1745 and the middle of the next century there was a Black Dog Inn, which gave its name to the hill, and later to Black Dog Halt on the Chippenham and Calne line, at the east end of the village.
 In 1761 a new pub called the Rose and Crown was opened; renamed the Soho Inn by 1830, it still had that name in 1999.
 In 2018 it reopened as The Black Dog Inn.

 There was further building throughout the 19th century, chiefly along the roads and lanes, and even more houses appeared in the 20th century.
 Nevertheless, the community has remained scattered, largely agricultural with grassland, arable, and woodland.
 The houses had no mains drainage, gas, or electricity until after the Second World War.